-Welcome to the Friends of Moreau Lake State Park VIRTUAL NatureFest 2020.
-As you are all aware, this year has been extremely challenging and downright scary for families across our region.
-Businesses have suffered, some have gone out of business and many if not all special events have been cancelled, ours included.
+Welcome to the Friends of Moreau Lake State Park VIRTUAL NatureFest.
+This site was originally built in 2020 at the height of the COVID-19 pandemic.
+It was an extremely challenging and downright scary 2 years for families across our region.
+Businesses suffered, some went out of business and many if not all special events were cancelled, ours included.

-This year would have been our 23rd Annual NatureFest and to maintain our connection to the community and momentum of NatureFest, we are launching this website to connect you to some of the exhibitors who have provided a wealth of information, both educational and entertaining.
+2020 would have been our 23rd Annual NatureFest and to maintain our connection to the community and momentum of NatureFest, we launched this website to connect you to some of the exhibitors who in the past have provided a wealth of information, both educational and entertaining.

 For several years now, NatureFest has been held the second weekend in September.
-Last year we had over 55 exhibitors with more than 2,000 visitors attending the event.
+In 2019 we had over 55 exhibitors with more than 2,000 visitors attending the event.
 We sold 800 hotdogs, engaged 30+ volunteers who contributed over 400 hours of service to make sure everyone had a fun filled and memorable experience.

 To partner with Moreau Lake State Park to enrich the experience for every park visitor through environmental education, events and stewardship.